tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### Booting the Installer

 Shut down the machine fully.
-Connect the flash drive with the installer ISO to a USB-C port.
-(If the flash drive is not USB-C, you will need to use a USB A to C adapter.)
-If on a Mac mini, you must use the USB-C ports as U-Boot does not support the USB-A ports at this time.
+Connect the flash drive with the installer ISO to a USB port.
 If not using Wi-Fi, connect the Ethernet cable to the network port or adapter as well.

 Start the Mac, and U-Boot should start booting from the USB drive automatically.
 If you've already installed something to the internal NVMe drive, U-Boot will try to boot it first.
-To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `run bootcmd_usb0`.
+To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `env set boot_efi_bootmgr ; run bootcmd_usb0`.
 GRUB will start, then the NixOS installer after a short delay (the default GRUB option is fine).

 <details>
   <summary>If "mounting `/dev/root` on `/mnt-root/iso` failed: No such file or directory" during boot…</summary>